Flemington, Victoria: History

 The earliest land release was in the 1840s when fertile land adjacent to the Maribyrnong River was taken up for cattle grazing.
 Land for Flemington Racecourse was reserved as early as 1845.
 Around this time the Melbourne Municipal Saleyards were relocated from Elizabeth Street, West Melbourne to Flemington.
 Also around this time abattoirs and other commercial activities were established.
 Various industrial activities were clustered around the Maribyrnong River and the Moonee Ponds Creek.

 The Victorian Goldrush of the 1850s encouraged further development as Mount Alexander Road was the main route to the North Western Goldfields.
-Flemington Post Office opened on 1 January 1854; the current heritage-listed building dates from 1890.
+Flemington Post Office opened on 1 January 1854; and the current building dates from 1890.

 It was originally included in the City of Essendon at its formation in 1861 and the first Melbourne Cup was run at Flemington the same year.
 Buntingford Tannery (now demolished) was located adjacent to Moonee Ponds Creek.
 This business, established by members of the Debney family, moved to the site in 1876 and at one time covered more than an acre of ground and consisted of several buildings.

 Flemington and Kensington broke away from the City of Essendon in 1882 to form the Borough of Flemington and Kensington as the decade saw intensified residential development consisting of detached single-storey weatherboard homes and some brick semi-detached or attached single-storey homes on small allotments.
 Some larger homes including grandiose double-storey brick homes on double allotments, and some double-storey brick terrace homes were also constructed.
 Industry consisting of mills, factories and warehouses continued in the area taking advantage of the low-cost flat land.
 By 1911, the population was 6,109.

 In 1905 the Borough of Flemington and Kensington was subsumed by the City of Melbourne.

 During the 1950s there was an influx of European immigrants, mostly from Italy.

-Flemington Magistrates' Court closed on 30 June 1982.
+The Flemington Court House ceased functioning as a court house on 30 June 1982.